-Insulin resistance is defined as a diminished response to a given concentration of insulin and is associated with increase risk of type 2 diabetes.
+Insulin resistance is defined as a diminished response to a given concentration of insulin and is associated with increased risk of type 2 diabetes.

 Insulin resistance and type 2 diabetes are key features among people with central obesity.
 In fact, central obesity appears to be a better predictor of type 2 diabetes than general obesity assessed by BMI (6).

 People with central obesity often have normal total cholesterol and relatively normal levels of LDL-cholesterol.
-However, they often have high number of LDL particles which can be measured by raised levels of LDL-P and Apolipoprotein B. High number of LDL-particles is associated with increased risk of atherosclerosis and cardiovascular risk in general.
+However, they often have high number of LDL particles that can be measured by raised levels of LDL-P and Apolipoprotein B. A high number of LDL-particles is associated with increased risk of atherosclerosis and cardiovascular risk in general.

 Central obesity is often associated with small and dense LDL particles.
-Small LDL particles bind weakly with LDL-receptors.
-This makes their clearance from the circulation less efficient.
+Small LDL particles bind weakly with LDL-receptors making their clearance from the circulation less efficient.
 Therefore, small LDL particles are likely to circulate for a longer time, increasing the total number of LDL particles available.
-Furthermore, insulin resistance generally worsens the clearance of LDL particles from the circulation (7).
+Furthermore, insulin resistance worsens the clearance of LDL particles from the circulation (7).